 Application Review Process

 In many cases, the decision whether or not to pay for the needs of a rescue dog is clear.
 In other situations, our choices are more difficult.
 To make the decision making process as equitable as possible, all applications for funding are discussed by the Grant Committee.
 They make the decision for grants up to $1500.
 Grants over $1500 must also be approved by the CorgiAid board.
-There is a per-dog limit of $3000, except under extraordinary circumstances.
-The limit of $5000 for one dog will not be exceeded regardless of circumstances.

 The Grant Committee may contact one or more veterinarians, or other carefully chosen experts, as necessary to assist us in making the funding decision.